skip to main content

 VI.
 Definitions

-1. Child – A biological, adopted, or foster child, stepchild, a legal ward, or child of a person standing in loco parentis who is under age 18, unless he or she is incapable of self care due to mental or physical disability.
+1. Child – A biological, adopted, or foster child, stepchild, a legal ward, or child of a person standing in loco parentis who is under age 18, unless he or she is incapable of self-care due to mental or physical disability.

-6. Military Family Leave – Leave with or without pay granted to an eligible employee in compliance with the National Defense Authorization Act for FY 2008.
+6. Military Family Leave – Leave with or without pay granted to an eligible HCPSS employee in compliance with the National Defense Authorization Act for FY 2008.

 7. Serious Health Condition – An illness, injury, impairment, physical or mental condition that involves: